-In Section II.C we illustrated how adding the delay parameter d to a task's deadlines significantly reduced the task's CPU bandwidth requirement.
-In this section, we evaluate the use of the CSPEC's CPU bandwidth demand parameter g (defined in Section II.B), used for admission control and complexity prediction, against an existing solution in the literature [1][6] and also against the mean bandwidth requirement.
+In Section II-C, we illustrated how adding the delay parameter d to a task's deadlines significantly reduced the task's CPU bandwidth requirement.
+Here, we evaluate the use of the CSPEC's CPU bandwidth demand parameter g (defined in Section II-B), used for admission control and complexity prediction, against an existing solution in the literature [1], [6] and also against the mean bandwidth requirement.